nova-network-inc/nova-network-inc/readme.md

 ## SSL Proxy
 **For Developers:** [Public Repository](https://github.com/nova-network-inc/ssl-proxy)

-This is a very simple SSL Proxy developed by our team that uses NodeJS to redirect between different ports of a host, using SSL to enable communication via `https` even for protocols without native support for it.
+This is a very simple SSL Proxy developed by our team for easy deployment of public and private Nova Network RPCs.
+It uses NodeJS to redirect between different ports of a host, using SSL to enable communication via `https` even for protocols without native support for it.